 Reducing perceived purchase risk up front leads to quicker purchase and positive impact across metrics.
 This is especially true when consumer desire for a tactile shopping experience becomes a challenge and purchasing a product requires significant consideration.
 For example, one of our customers tested a welcome message designed to reduce the perceived risk of buying online.
-The message was served through a lightbox and promoted the company’s free delivery and free return policies.
-The lightbox had a positive impact across the board.
+The message was served through a modal window and promoted the company’s free delivery and free return policies.
+The modal window had a positive impact across the board.
 It delivered a 7.1% increase in add-to-cart rates and a 14.5% boost to new-visitor conversion rates.

 To reassure the visitor that there is nothing to worry about, consider bringing the delivery and returns policies to the forefront of the site.